WhoamiI00/PromptPal/README.md

-# Promptopia
+# PromptPal

-Promptopia is a web application designed for exploring and saving prompts.
+PromptPal is a web application designed for exploring and saving prompts.
 Built with Next.js 14 and MongoDB, it allows users to discover a variety of creative prompts and save their favorites for easy access.

 ## Features